-- You can go for the day, but you’ll have much more time to appreciate the scenery if you book onto one of the Ha Long Bay cruise tours Want that extra-special experience?
-Book a two-day tour, which include a night of sleeping within the bay.
+- You can go for the day, but you’ll have much more time to appreciate the scenery if you book onto a Halong Bay cruise tour Want that extra-special experience?
+Book a two-day tour, which includes a night of sleeping within the bay.

 - Our insider tip is to explore the bay by kayak – it allows you to get a close-up look at the islands as you paddle between them.
 You can even peek into Ha Long’s numerous caves as you paddle past.

 - If that all sounds a little too tame, why not try “adventure kayaking”, where guides take you through the water tunnel caves.